MicrosoftDocs/fabric-docs/docs/onelake/create-s3-shortcut.md

 # How-to: Create an Amazon S3 shortcut

 [!INCLUDE [preview-note](../includes/preview-note.md)]
+In this how-to guide, you will learn how to create an S3 shortcut inside a Fabric Lakehouse.
 For an overview of shortcuts, see [OneLake shortcuts](onelake-shortcuts.md).

 ## Prerequisite